Catboy96/Gekko/README.md

 * grip (gp)           : Create a host which files will be uploaded to.
 You can also save the host or remove it.
 * list (ls)           : Show all the connections.
 * remove (rm)         : Remove a connecion.
+* sense (ss)          : Check for the changes which will taken in uploading.
 * run (rn)            : Start the upload sequence.